ModelEarth/localsite/start/steps/README.md

 IMPORTANT: DO NOT SELECT A THEME - The Jekyll theme will break the modular site integration.

-Wait a few minutes for a new GitHub Pages site to become available at a link in the following format:
+Wait a few minutes for a new GitHub Pages site to become available in the following link format:

+https://[your account].github.io/io
-https://[your account].Github.io/[repo name]
+https://[your account].github.io/localsite

 <section id="clone"></section>